Multer: Mastering File Upload Handling in NodeJS

 Introductions

 In the world of modern web applications, handling file uploads is an important feature.
 Whether it’s allowing users to upload profile pictures, documents, or any other file type, seamless file upload handling can significantly improve the user experience.
-This is where Multer a powerful NodeJS middleware library comes into play.
+This is where Multer a powerful NodeJS library comes into play.

 Multer simplifies the process of handling multipart/form-data, the encoding type used for file uploads in web applications.
 By outlining away the complexities of parsing these requests and providing a straightforward API, Multer allows developers to focus on building robust and user-friendly file upload functionality.